METRIX IAP

 Validate IG Android as Efficiency Pocket

-IG Feed + Android shows estimated CPA significantly below account blended average from placement×device row analysis.
-This is directional — not confirmed.
-A $300 structured test with explicit Android targeting in a dedicated ad set will either confirm or close this hypothesis within 14 days.
+IG Feed + Android shows estimated CPA significantly below account blended average — directional, not yet confirmed.
+A $300 structured test with explicit Android targeting will either confirm or close this hypothesis within 14 days.

 60% confidence — validate required